 Contributions to human resource development, institution building, liaison with industry and funding agencies and other outreach activities

 The faculty have interacted with industries and contributed for the development of several innovative/indigenous technologies.
-For example, in 1943 alone, the total income of the Indian Institute of Science from Royalties and Proﬁts from different undertakings in the Department of Biochemistry were Rs.
+For example, in 1943 alone, the total income of the Indian Institute of Science from Royalties and Profits from different undertakings in the Department of Biochemistry were Rs.
 99,384.
 As early as 1922, an activated sludge plant of ~6000 gallons capacity was installed in the institute for the treatment of sewage from residential quarters and to utilize the sludge in agriculture.
 Activated sludge and cellulosic waste when fermented together was shown to produce an excellent manure.
-An activated sludge plant was established in 1938 at the Gun and Shell factory near Calcutta and Voricellid protozoa were shown to produce clear efﬂuent.
+An activated sludge plant was established in 1938 at the Gun and Shell factory near Calcutta and Vorticellid protozoa were shown to produce clear effluent.
 The faculty have played a key role in the establishment of factories for production of glue, acetone, alcohol and soap in Madras, Nasik, Hyderabad and Bangalore respectively.
 A group from the Department established the Lac Research Institute at Ranchi, which is now known as Indian Institute of Natural Resins and Gums.
 The department faculty have played a key role in the establishment of Central Food Technological Research Institute (CFTRI) at Mysore and the Paddy Processing Research Centre at Tanjore, Tamil Nadu.
 The latter is currently known as the Indian Institute of Food Processing Technology (IIFPT).
 When the Swedish Pharma company Astra Zeneca decided to establish an R&D centre, it approached the Department and thus was born the Astra Research Centre India.
-An indigenous recombinant Hepatitis B vaccine developed in the Department is being manufactured by at two companies in Hyderabad and millions of children are being immunized with this vaccine under the National Immunization Program of the Government of India.
-A company was established recently by a faculty member as part of entrepreneurial initiative of the Institute and is focussing on development of novel veterinary diagnostics.
+A yeast-based recombinant Hepatitis B vaccine developed in the department is being used for the commercial production of several millions of doses of monovalent (BEVAC, Elovac- B) and pentavalent (ComBE Five, Vaxtar-5) vaccines.
+Millions of children are being immunized with this vaccine under the National Immunization Program of the Government of India.
+A company (Equine biotech) was established recently by a faculty member as part of entrepreneurial initiative of the Institute and is focussing on development of novel veterinary diagnostics.
+Another Faculty member is a co-founder of qBiome which works in the areas of systems biology, structural bioinformatics and bio-process modelling.
 The Department migrated to a new building recently and is forging ahead with 100 years of history behind, constantly adapting to the changing research environment, never deviating from its original objective of carrying out high quality basic research and contributing to the needs of the country.